-Gen 9:6 “Whoever sheds the blood of man, by man shall his blood be shed; for in the image of God has God made man.”
+“Whoever sheds the blood of man, by man shall his blood be shed” – As noted by NBC,

 ‘God’s law is now a law for an abnormal world.
 His law comes, as it were, refracted through the disordered relationships which mark even this start.’
 (Atkinson)

-Gen 9:7 “As for you, be fruitful and increase in number; multiply on the earth and increase upon it.”
+9:7 But as for you, be fruitful and multiply; increase abundantly on the earth and multiply on it.”

 ‘A covenant is a formal agreement between two parties.
 The principal section of a covenant is the stipulations section, which may include requirements for either party or both.
 In this covenant God takes stipulations upon himself, rather than imposing them on Noah and his family.
 Unlike the later covenant with Abraham, and those that build on the covenant with Abraham, this covenant does not entail election or a new phase of revelation.
 It is also made with every living creature, not just people.’
 (OT Background Commentary)